rreinold/C_EmbeddedSystemsLab/readme.md

 3) Display image via VGA output

 ## How do we compress image comprised of 8bit pixels?
-Each pixel is an 8 bit boolean with only one relevant bit, which represents a black or white pixel.
+Each pixel is an 8 bit value with only one relevant bit, which represents a black or white pixel.
 Each pixel only requires one bit to convey presence of black.
 Thus, we take the single significant bit from the 8bit pixel, and pack eight of them into one char via bit masking and shifting.